Skip to content

 “I take it day by day and that’s my strength, I’m not stressed out,” said Barguil, who avoided all the pitfalls of the first four days.

 “You can lose time today, tomorrow (because of possible bunch-splitting winds).
-I said I’d see where I stand after the team time trial (on Sunday).”
+I said I’d see where I stand after the (on Sunday).”

 The team time trial will be followed by the first rest days and the Tour will then enter the mountains, a favourable terrain for Barguil, who won two Vuelta stages in 2013 and finished the Spanish race in eighth position overall last year.